 - Preheat the oven to 400 degrees Fahrenheit.

-- Add the cold water, pure liquid monk fruit extract, pure vanilla extract, and salt to a large mixing bowl, then mix well.
+- Add 1 teaspoon pure liquid monk fruit sweetener, 1 teaspoon vanilla extract, and 1/2 teaspoon salt to the mixing bowl, then whisk well.

-- Use your hands to roll the dough into 12 evenly sized balls and place them on a sheet pan lined with parchment paper.
+- Use your hands to form the dough into 13 evenly sized balls and place them, evenly spaced, on a sheet pan lined with parchment paper.

 Notes

-- Store these monk fruit cookies in an airtight container in the fridge for up to three days or freeze them for up to six months.
+- Store in an airtight container in the fridge for up to five days or freeze them for up to three months.

 Nutrition